fboes/aerofly-weather/README.md

 Installation
 ------------

+If you are interested in the legacy tools, there are [very different installation instructions for the legacy CLI tools](docs/command-line.md).

 As of now there is only a compiled version for Windows 10.

-1. Download the current release ZIP from https://github.com/fboes/aerofly-weather/releases
+1. Download the current release ZIP from https://github.com/fboes/aerofly-weather/releases.
-2. Unpack the ZIP file to some sensible location
+2. Unpack the ZIP file to some sensible location.
+3. Create a shortcut on your desktop by right-clicking `aerofly-weather.exe` > "Send to" > "Desktop (Create shortcut)".
-3. Start the application by clicking on `aerofly-weather.exe`
+3. Start the application by clicking on the desktop link.

 Usage of the desktop app
 ------------------------